flatlayer/flatlayer/docs/filtering.md

 ## Overview

-The Filter Query Language (FQL) is a JSON-based query language designed for filtering data in API requests.
-It supports field filtering with various operations, tag filtering, and full-text search queries.
+The Filter Query Language (FQL) is a JSON-based query language designed for filtering and ordering data in API requests.
+It supports field filtering with various operations, tag filtering, full-text search queries, and result ordering.

 ## Basic Structure

-The filter is a single JSON object where keys represent fields or special operators, and values represent the filtering criteria.
+The filter is a single JSON object where keys represent fields or special operators, and values represent the filtering criteria or ordering instructions.

 ```json
 {